AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 For each stack slot, we introduce a new name, then treat the name as the addressing expression for the slot.
 At the end of the pipeline, we choose a stack layout, then replace each stack slot with its offset from the stack pointer.
 The benefit is that we break the phase-ordering problem: any phase of the compiler can name a stack slot.

 For example, for a variable `x`, the expression `SS(x)` is the address of the stack slot where we can spill `x`.
-The stack is assumed to grow down, and we assume that the address `SS(x)` points to the old end of the slot.
+(I don't think we output any C-- that uses SS anymore, but the new code generator marks its stack slots prior to layout with `young<k> + 4`, etc. -- Edward) The stack is assumed to grow down, and we assume that the address `SS(x)` points to the old end of the slot.
 Therefore, to address the low address of a 4-byte slot, we would use the expression `SS(x + 4)`.
 And we would spill `x` using the following instruction:

 ```wiki
 m[SS(x + 4)] := x;